UW-Macrostrat/CriticalMAAS/docs/full-pdf-api-proposal.md

 - **Page snippet API**: Cosmos-style extractions to provide page bounding boxes and context to web applications

+A stable ID to each document will need to be defined, which we hope can mirror an xDD ID in many cases (this would obviously not be possible if documents were not contained in xDD).

+> [!todo] OCR text, ElasticSearch, and other services
-> [!todo] OCR text Providing access and search over the OCR text layer of PDFs
+> Providing access and search over the OCR text layer of PDFs
 > will require significant backend infrastructure beyond a simple collection of
 > PDFs, but it might be worthwhile to drive certain extraction tasks.